SPECIALIST WISDOM TOOTH EXTRACTION AND WISDOM TEETH REMOVAL IN SYDNEY BY A QUALIFIED ORAL AND MAXILLOFACIAL SURGEON

 - Cause crowding, affecting the results of orthodontic treatment

-Extraction is recommended when wisdom teeth cause symptoms and show evidence of disease.
 When you’re young, your tooth roots aren’t fully formed and the surrounding bone is softer.
 This means you can expect faster healing and less postoperative discomfort.

 What Does Wisdom Tooth Extraction Involve?

 Wisdom tooth removal is a routine procedure, but each case needs to be planned individually.
+To minimise trauma and protect surrounding structures, the procedure requires careful planning and the expertise of a highly skilled surgeon.

-Most sets of 4 wisdom teeth extractions take between 10 and 20 minutes depending on how they are positioned.
+- Most sets of four wisdom teeth extractions take between 15 and 30 minutes, depending on the position of the teeth.

-A small incision in the gum allows access to the tooth, and in some cases a portion of bone may be removed.
-Teeth that are difficult to remove in one piece can be divided into smaller sections to assist safe removal.
+- Teeth that are difficult to remove in one piece may be divided into smaller sections to assist safe removal.

-Dissolving stitches are commonly used to support healing.
+- Dissolving stitches are commonly used to support healing.

 Will I be awake during removal of my wisdom teeth?